Petropov/naturalia-spend/README.md

 # Naturalia Spend Tracker

-**Automated expense intelligence** for Naturalia receipts.
+**Automated expense intelligence** for Naturalia receipts: This project ingests receipts directly from Gmail, parses PDFs, and builds an analytical dashboard — fully automated, reproducible, and improving as more data arrives.

-This project ingests receipts directly from Gmail, parses PDFs, and builds an analytical dashboard — fully automated, reproducible, and improving as more data arrives.
+I was just curious to understand the patterns of what i buy in naturalia, and to figure out how prices increase.

 ---

-## 🧩 Architecture Overview
+## Architecture Overview

 ### 1. Ingestion (Gmail → PDF → CSV)
 - **Source:** Gmail attachments matching